7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 What will this choice create over time?

-This shift in perspective changes how decisions are made, especially in moments of discomfort or temptation.
+This shift in perspective changes the way decisions are made, especially during moments of discomfort or temptation.

-Because small, repeated choices don’t stay small—they compound over time into:
+Because small, repeated choices don’t remain small—they compound over time into:

 - Habits